CSC207-fiveguys/music-java-app/README.md

 # Problem Domain Description
-We have chose **Music Organization/Streaming Service** as our project domain.
+We have chosen **Music Organization/Streaming Service** as our project domain.
 Possible use cases include the following.
 * login
 * search for song
 * favourite a song